 When Germany abolished the tuition fees for higher education students, the news circled around the world.
-More specifically, public universities from 16 German states were open to students from any country and the monthly living costs for students are a between 900 and 1,400 EUR, in Berlin, Hamburg or Munchen.
+More specifically, public universities from 16 German states are open to students from any country, and the monthly living costs for students are between 900 and 1,400 EUR in Berlin, Hamburg, or München.

 If you’ve chosen a university or a polytechnic in a small German student town, such as Wolfsburg, Duisburg or Siegen, then your living costs will start at 630 EUR/month.

-Tuition may be free in Germany’s public universities from “the country of poets and thinkers” and inventions, but international students still have to pay a monthly fee of around 100 – 250 EUR/semester that covers administrative costs.
+Tuition may be free at German public universities, but international students still have to pay a fee of around 100–350 EUR per semester for administrative costs.

-Read the stories of these students who followed a degree in Germany:
+Read the stories of these students who studied a degree in Germany:

-Other living expenses in Germany you’ll have to consider include:
+Other living expenses you’ll have to cover while in Germany:

 - Public transport: 70 EUR/month